-Your Windows computer is designed to be used by more than one person.
-It allows you to share a computer with multiple people.
-But that raises an issue, how to keep each individual’s files separated.
-And that’s where Windows User Accounts come in.
+Windows is designed to be used by more than one person.
+But that then raises an issue, how to keep each individuals’ files and settings separated.

 Programs And Apps.